California Deploys National Guard; Troops Already At Texas, Arizona Borders

 California's deployment will happen pending review and approval by the federal government.

-During a White House press briefing on Wednesday, Press Secretary Sarah Huckabee Sanders told reporters the administration was "glad to see California Gov. Jerry Brown work with the administration and send members of the National Guard to help secure the southern border."
+During a White House press briefing on Wednesday, Press Secretary Sarah Sanders told reporters the administration was "glad to see California Gov. Jerry Brown work with the administration and send members of the National Guard to help secure the southern border."

 And in an email to NPR, a DHS spokesman wrote, "The Secretary recently spoke with Gov. Brown.
 She is pleased to have the support of all four border governors to help secure our southwest border.
 Issues of border security require the partnership of the federal government and our state and local allies to be successful."